-In an effort to maintain the highest levels of campus safety and security, no costumes, dress, or masks including mascot uniforms which alter, cloak, or conceal an individual's identity are permitted on any LECOM property.
+In an effort to maintain the highest levels of campus safety and security, no costumes or masks including mascot uniforms which alter, cloak, or conceal an individual's identity are permitted on any LECOM property.
 This includes Halloween attire.
+Medical face masks worn during a health emergency or pandemic are an exception.
 This is done to maintain the safe community that we enjoy on the LECOM campuses.